-Once the commissioning engineer is satisfied with the continuity / integrity of the loop, the devices may be installed, as in the next section.
+Once the commissioning engineer is satisfied with the continuity / integrity of the loop, the devices may be installed, noting the serial numbers for each device on the configuration sheets.

 NB.
 Ensure that the next section, 'Initialisation', is read and understood before the devices are installed.